AIP Meal Plan: 1 Week of Easy Meals & PDF Freebie

-While it's inspiring to see creative, unusual recipes on Pinterest and aspire to try them, it's not realistic to expect that you'll cook that way every day.
-When it comes down to the nitty-gritty day in and day out of actually maintaining a strict AIP diet while also feeding your family, it’s important to be realistic and figure out what works best for you.
+While it's inspiring to see creative AIP diet recipes on Pinterest, it's not realistic to expect that you'll cook that way every day.
+When it comes down to the nitty-gritty day-to-day of maintaining a strict AIP diet, it’s important to be realistic.
+This means figuring out what works best for you and your family.

-Here’s What You’ll Like About this Meal Plan:
+Here’s What You’ll Like About this AIP Meal Plan:

-- Breakfast and snack options relatively simple and easy to prepare
+- Snack options relatively simple and easy to prepare (or require no prep).